sarl/sarl-jekyll-website/docs/official/reference/Runtime.md

 accesses to shared data.
 This keyword is formally defined in a dedicated [reference page](./general/Synchronization.html).

-<caution>The SARL compiler does not apply automatic synchronization to your code yet (it is planned for a future release).
+> **_Caution:_** The SARL compiler does not apply automatic synchronization to your code yet (it is planned for a future release).
-You have to manage the `synchronized` keyword manually by yourself.</caution>
+> You have to manage the `synchronized` keyword manually by yourself.

 ## 6. Event Sending Run-time Sequence